bardak-dev/bark-gui/README.md

 - Works with 8Gb GPU or force it to use your CPU instead
 - Can input SSML to allow fixed voice dialogues (preliminary so far)
 - Generation Metadata added as ID3 Tag to WAV
 - Specify initial Seed and logging for more stability and easier reproduction of results
+- Gradio Theme Support

 ### Example Input: